argonautica/redditdownloader/README.md

 ```
 You will be prompted to enter the the name of the subreddit you wish to download from, the start and ending dates that you would like to download from in [Unix Timestamp](https://www.unixtimestamp.com/index.php) format.

 After the download is complete, you will be prompted to enter the name of the file, and it will be saved in *.csv* format in the `/downloaded` folder.

+### Notes

+- tool does not support video, only images and text